wmo-im/wis2box-training/environment/README.md

 The DNS server UI can be used to check the status of the DNS-server and/or to add additional A-records.
 The DNS server is preconfigured with A-records naming each host for each local training participants.

-The DNS-server is hosted on a VM on vm-host-2.
+The DNS server is hosted on a VM on vm-host-2.
 If vm-host-2 is lost during transit or broken a backup is available on vm-host-1.
 If the DNS-server for some reason does not work at all, participants can just use the IP as hostname.